We can help you with:

 - EndNote X7 - keep all your references in a searchable personal library

-- Zoomtext 9 - a text enlargement package for visually impaired students (only available on the computers in library room 529 Assistive Technology Centre).
+- Zoomtext 9 - a text enlargement package for visually impaired students (only available on the computers in library room 529 Assistive Technology Centre or on request to IT Helpdesk).

 To access these packages on University networked computers go through START menu and select Software Centre/Install